 Graduate Assistantships General Information

 Graduate assistantships are available to qualified full-time, degree-seeking students who are making satisfactory progress toward their degree.
-In each Summer, Fall, or Spring semester in which a student holds an appointment, he or she must register for the required Graduate Assistantship Course
+In each Summer, Fall, or Spring semester in which a student holds an appointment, he or she has the option to register for the correct Graduate Assistantship Course